 How Do I Give?

-Mail or drop off your check at the Ministry Offices: Hyde Park United Methodist, 500 W. Platt St., Tampa, FL 33606.
+Mail your check to the Ministry Offices: Our mailing address is Hyde Park United Methodist, 500 W. Platt St., Tampa, FL 33606.
 Some members find it most convenient to write a check to the church monthly, as they write checks for monthly bills.
 Payments using an online bill paying service should be sent to this address as well.

 Monthly and year-end contribution statements will be provided to you as a record of your giving.
 If you have any questions, contact Lynn Osborne, 813.253.5388 ext.
 225